Profit + Purpose

 The Intentionality Question: Infrastructure That Happens to Have Impact vs. Infrastructure Designed for It

 Brookfield Asset Management, Global Infrastructure Partners, and Macquarie Infrastructure and Real Assets — collectively managing hundreds of billions in infrastructure equity — have each developed impact reporting frameworks, sustainability disclosure practices, and in some cases dedicated impact vehicles alongside their flagship strategies.
-The marketing language has converged on impact.
-The underlying question for allocators is whether that convergence reflects intentionality embedded in investment selection and asset management, or whether it reflects impact measurement applied retroactively to assets that would have been acquired regardless.
+The marketing language has aligned around impact.
+The underlying question for allocators is whether that alignment reflects intentionality embedded in investment selection and asset management, or whether it reflects impact measurement applied retroactively to assets that would have been acquired regardless.
 The distinction is not semantic.
 Intentional impact investment requires that impact thesis drives capital deployment — that an asset is acquired or originated in part because of the social or environmental outcome it produces, and that outcome is measured, monitored, and reported as a primary performance metric alongside financial returns.

 Infrastructure that happens to have impact is a grid-scale solar facility acquired because the contracted cash flows and regulatory structure produced acceptable risk-adjusted returns.
 Infrastructure designed for impact is a transmission line built into an underserved rural market where the energy access gap was the primary rationale, the financial structure was designed to accommodate the elevated development cost, and household energy access serves as a co-equal performance metric.
 Both can generate comparable financial outcomes.
 Only one reflects the intentionality standard that differentiates opportunistic infrastructure exposure from purpose-built impact capital.
 The global impact investment market has reached $1.571 trillion in assets under management, growing at a 21% compound annual growth rate over the past six years [5] (GIIN, 2024) — a figure that encompasses both categories, and the distinction is increasingly what sophisticated allocators are asking fund managers to clarify.